 While I never thought my oldest daughter was going to get a full ride for four years of college, I did think she was special because she had a great GPA and a 30+ ACT as well as lots of volunteer hours and extra-curricular activities.
 Early on in my college search, I was sure this would get her lots of merit scholarship offers.
 After I started reading articles and posts online, I found out lots of other students had statistics that were at least as impressive as hers, and there were also the National Merit Finalists.
 I started thinking, wow, there is going to be a lot of competition for these scholarships!
 This proved to be true.

 At one school, my daughter was invited to compete, along with almost 400 other high-flying students, for 20 scholarships ranging from three-quarters of the tuition cost to full tuition plus room and board.
-She was not one of the twenty winners and, in this case, she was relieved because she really didn’t want to go to that school anyway.
+She was not one of the 20 winners and, in this case, she was relieved because she really didn’t want to go to that school anyway.

 A true “full-ride” scholarship consists of tuition plus room and board.
-Some even go farther and throw in books, transportation costs, spending money, an internship, and more.
+Some even go further and throw in books, transportation costs, spending money, an internship, and more.
 More prevalent would be the “full tuition” scholarships.

 What Type of Full Ride Scholarships Exist?